ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   - gm : Only affect GM messages.
   - player : Only affect player messages.
   - none : Don't affect any messages.

+- Configure which cards should use the unknown custom styling, and which ones should be left as default.
+Changing this may require you to refresh your window.
+  - allCards : Affect every message.
+  - selfAndGM : Affect own messages and GM messages.
+  - self : Only affect own messages.
+  - gm : Only affect GM messages.
+  - player : Only affect player messages.
+  - none : Don't affect any messages.
+  - [DEVELOPING] onlyNpc: Affect any messages done from a NPC (need a compatible system with the 'npc' type like D&D5).

 ![Unknown](./images/unknown_actor_and_weapon_feature.png)